Michael Noonan (footballer): International career

 Noonan has previously represented the Republic of Ireland at various age levels.
 He scored 2 goals in 5 appearances for the Republic of Ireland U15 in 2022.
 He continued his form into 2023 for the side, helping them to win the Torneo della Nazioni in Italy, scoring throughout the tournament including the winning goal against the hosts in the final on 1 May 2023.
 On 15 May 2023, he scored on his second appearance for the Republic of Ireland U16 side, scoring the winner in the final of the UEFA Development Tournament in a 2–1 victory over hosts Slovakia U16.
 On 11 November 2023, he scored in the final of the Victory Shield for the U16s as they retained their title with a 3–0 victory over Northern Ireland.
 On 26 January 2024, he scored his first international hat-trick, in a 6–0 win over Greece U16 in İzmir, Turkey.
 On 5 September 2024, he made his debut for the Republic of Ireland U17 team in a 2–1 loss to Denmark U17 in Marbella, Spain.
 He received his first called up to the Republic of Ireland U19 squad in March 2025.
 On 28 August 2025, he received his first call up to the Republic of Ireland U21 squad.
 On 9 September 2025, he scored his first goal for the Republic of Ireland U21s, when he came off the bench at home to Andorra U21 to score the only goal of the game in the 66th minute.
 Despite being a member of the U21 squad, Noonan dropped back down to the U17's when he was named in the squad for the 2025 FIFA U-17 World Cup in Qatar in November 2025.

 Personal life

-He is the son of former League of Ireland player Andrew Noonan who in May 2025 was given a 13 and a half year prison sentence for possessing €2.77 million worth of heroin in 2020.
+He is the son of former League of Ireland player and convicted criminal Andrew Noonan who in May 2025 was given a 13 and a half year prison sentence for possessing €2.77 million worth of heroin in 2020.